Skip to content

 Frequently Asked Questions

 Below are some quick FAQs about the programme.
-Full details on the Programme are available in the Briefing Note and Guidelines for Applicants document below.
+Full details on the Programme are available in the Briefing Note and Guidelines for Applicants document, see Documents and Resources below.

 Eligible communities must be a not-for-profit; be located in the operational area of the Waterford City and County Council; and be registered with a PPN or connected with other collectives such as the Wheel, Tidy Towns and /or a community group with Articles of Association or a Constitution, which hold an AGM, and for which approved minutes are available.